ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 purposes of this tutorial we assume you have successfully started the launcher host using the web GUI at http://aws.amazon.com.

-Next, we recommend you use an "m1.large" instance type as this is inexpensive to keep running constantly.
+Next, we recommend you use an "m3.xlarge" instance type as this is inexpensive to keep running constantly (about $200/month).
+You can use a smaller instance type if you want to save money but "m3.xlarge" is what we've standardized on.

 We also assume that you have setup your firewall (security group) and have produced a .pem SSH key file for use to login to this host.
 In my case my key